Supporting someone with a brain tumour: Help for family and friends

 A brain tumour diagnosis is a life changing event, not just for the individual themselves, but for the friends and family around them.
+On this page we’ll discuss supporting someone with a brain tumour and offer suggestions on how family and friends can help.

-It's easy to feel a bit lost or helpless, but there are things you can do.
-Remember, sometimes the smallest things make the biggest difference
+It’s easy to feel a bit lost or helpless, but there are things you can do.
+Remember, sometimes the smallest things make the biggest difference.

 A brain tumour can have a huge impact on people’s day-to-day lives and a little practical help can often go a long way.